 Is it the face that landed the UFC its Fox TV deal?
 I don't know.
 I'm not a media reporter.
 But is it likely that Uncle Creepy's handlebarred visage, and the promise of beaming same to households around the nation and world, paved the way to broadcasting riches?
 I say yes.

-When the late, great Evan Tanner wasn't being or fighting a UFC champion, he was doing all sorts of other alpha male stuff, like growing this, the very best beard in MMA history.
+When the late, great Tanner wasn't being or fighting a UFC champion, he was doing all sorts of other alpha male stuff, like growing this, the true pioneer of MMA beards.
 He also enjoyed prospecting for silver in the Black Hills.
-(Actually, he did enjoy his various manly pursuits.
-All the more reason the beard works.)
+There she is.

-The middle portion of the mustache, where the part occurs, is all business.
-But along the sides, there is just a hint of mischief.
+The middle portion of the mustache, where the part occurs, is where all the business happens.
+Along the sides, there's the mischief.
 See at the end where it flips up with just a tiny hint of jauntiness?
 That's where the party's at.

 Truly, The Mustache of The Beast has many sides.
 Many shades.
 And that's what lends it its air of mystery and of timelessness.
 It's not unlike the Mona Lisa in that way.
-No matter where you are in the room, Severn's mustache seems to follow you, daring you to mock it.
-Go on, punk.
+No matter where you are in the room, Severn's mustache seems to follow you.
+Go on, punk, it says.
 Make a Freddie Mercury joke.
 Do it.
 Make that mustache's day.

-Whereas Mr. Severn's mustache sits with dignity upon the lip and hints at the possibility of rebellion, Mr. Frye's rendition openly defies convention.
-It seems to challenge the bourgeois, in a way that seems to say "I was told you had a bottle of bourbon in here somewhere."
+Whereas Mr. Severn's mustache sits with dignity upon the lip and only hints at the possibility of full-on rebellion, Mr. Frye's rendition openly defies convention.
+Welcome to Dodge City, it says.
+And make it a double.

 Yes, this is the best facial hair in the history of mixed martial arts.
 Maybe in all of history.